tobiasraabe/tobiasraabe.github.io/content/pages/projects.md

 slug: projects
 toc: true

-### cookiecutter-research-template (2018)
+### cookiecutter-research-template (2018-2019)

 [Cookiecutter](https://github.com/audreyr/cookiecutter) is a tool to quickly generate project templates of any kind.
-It is based on Gaudecker's template for reproducible economic research enhanced with some useful tools from software engineering to help newcomers to write better Python.
+This template for reproducible research is based on Gaudecker's template for reproducible economic research enhanced with some useful tools from software engineering to help newcomers to write better Python code.

 - [Gaudecker's econ-project-templates](https://github.com/hmgaudecker/econ-project-templates)
 - [Project on Github](https://github.com/tobiasraabe/cookiecutter-research-template)